Ay-355/Ay-355/README.md

  - A personal discord bot that I use for random things.

 [Asyncdictionary](https://github.com/Ay-355/asyncdictionary)
- - An async wrapper for a dictionary API.
+ - An async wrapper for the freedictionaryAPI.
 See the README for more info.

-That's pretty much it, other stuff is closed-source cause I'm spending most of my time learning.
+That's pretty much it, other stuff is closed-source.

 </details>